andremmoreno/miracle-tree/README.md

 ### 3. Post Details
 - View detailed information about a single post by clicking on it.
-- Detailed view includes the post title, body, and all associated hashtags.
+- Detailed view includes the post title, body.
 - Navigate back to the list of posts from the details page.

 ### 4. Hashtag Filtering
-- Dynamically filter posts by clicking on the last hashtag of each post.
+- Dynamically filter posts by clicking on the last hashtag.
 - Display only the posts associated with the selected hashtag.
 - Clear filter to view all posts.
 ---